 }

 We can also only declare a primary template or a specialization.
-If we declare a primary template and not define it later, then there is no definition of this function primary template.
+If we declare a primary template and not define it later, then there is no definition of this primary template.
 We can specialize this template and use it only for the specializations defined.
 This is shown by the example below.

 We can skip the argument list for the primary template if the compiler